 ‘Not much.
 I had a bit of bad luck.’

 I remember the bad luck because I wrote about it in the court news - drunk and disorderly, assault, petty theft, nothing you couldn’t have predicted.
 After he left school, he had a job in a shop run by a Quaker family but eventually even their patience was tested to the limit.
 He was sacked for a variety of misdemeanours the least of which involved turning up drunk or not turning up at all, swearing at customers and threatening behaviour.
 Shortly after his dismissal the windows of the shop got smashed.
 Carl said he was at the cinema with three friends but two malicious surveillance cameras told a different story.

 ‘You work for the paper, don’t you?’

 ‘He’s up to something.’

 ‘Yeah, something big; I’ve heard whispers.’

 ‘I’d need more than whispers.
 Tell me he’s behind the burglary at the Oldfield’s and we might do business.’

 ‘It’s bigger than that.
 Did you know he’s been seen in the Moonlight Bar?’

 ’There’s no law against it.
 I’ve been seen in the Moonlight Bar.’

 I look up.
 That is interesting but I’m not going to tell Carl that.
-Mackie is the nearest thing we have to a gangster in this town.
+George Mackie has moved up in the world since he walked the streets of my childhood like the shadow of death, towing a youthful Tyrone in his wake.
+Nowadays, he’s the nearest thing we have to a gangster boss.
 They say he has connections though who they are I’m not sure.

 ‘So, they’re up to something, and it involves brother Wayne.’